 SolidBuild™ sheds are made of solid wood wall logs that range between 1 ⅛” - 1 ¾” in thickness.
 All sheds are single-wall and do not come insulated but offer some level of thermal isolation.
 Thus, depending on the climate, they perform well into the lower 40s with a space heater alone.

 That said, you can take it further by insulating the roof and the floor, especially if you plan to spend more time in this shed.
-The walls must remain "floating" because installing a vertical grid to fill with insulation will cause the gaps to open between the boards and not allow the structure to settle and move seasonally (expand and retract).
+The walls must remain "floating" because installing a vertical grid to fill with insulation will cause the gaps to open between the boards and not allow the structure to settle and move seasonally (expand and contract).
 It is the same reason why we suggest using flexible conduits for any electrical routing.
 Such are the specifics of raw natural wood - your shed is alive in that way!